 Tear in the uterine wall, in most cases during labour.

-In a CEmONC or BEmONC facility, uterine rupture can most often be avoided by monitoring the progress of labour with partograph, and vigilant, rational use of oxytocin.
+In a CEmONC or BEmONC facility, uterine rupture can be reduced by monitoring the progress of labour with partograph, and vigilant, rational use of oxytocin and prostaglandins.

 3.3.1 Circumstances in which uterine rupture occurs

 – When excessive amounts of uterotonic (oxytocin or misoprostol) are used.

 – Prior history of uterine surgery: caesarean section, especially classical (Figure 3.2); uterine perforation; myomectomy.

 Figure 3.2 - Uterine rupture on a classical caesarean section scar

 Diagnosis is clinical.
 A rupture may be diagnosed during labour or after delivery.
 Though the initial symptoms may be subtle – particularly in cases of scarred uterus – the signs are usually obvious.

 • increasingly severe abdominal pain that persists between contractions; abdominal guarding;

 • often, Bandl’s ring (Figures 3.3 and 3.4), a sign of obstructed labour.
 At first glance the Bandl’s ring may look like a distended bladder.